samhiatt/modulatingepsilon.com/index.md

 title: Attunement
 ---

-Welcome to the Attunement blog.
-This is a work-in-progress space for exploring topics around neurodivergent cognition, monotropism, AI, resonance, and shared context.
+Welcome to _MƐ_!
+This space is a work-in-progress.
+Hopefully it will _always_ be progressing.
+But for now, this is just filler.